-	Children often feel frustrated and upset when their report cards do not reflect their potential or their parents’ expectations.
-Understanding your child’s personal abilities and determining if your expectations are too high is the first step in setting appropriate goals for academic improvement.
-Focusing on goal setting will also help establish an environment in which your child is not worried about sharing his or her report card with you.
+Children get frustrated and upset when their report cards show they are not reaching their potential.
+Understanding your child’s personal ability and determining if your expectations are too high will allow both you and your child to set appropriate goals for each class before report cards are distributed again.
+It will also help establish an environment in which your child is not apprehensive about sharing his or her report card with you.

-to students of all ages, grades and skill levels.
-We offer the following tips for parents dealing with “poor” report card grades:
+Sylvan Learning, the leading provider of tutoring to students of all ages, grades and skill levels, offers the following tips for parents on how to deal with a “poor” report card:

-- Communicate with your child.
+2. Communicate with your child.
 Don’t wait until report cards are issued to talk with your child about school and grades.
-Engage in open communication about their academic standing and take genuine interest in their concerns.
-Talk with your child every night and every week about homework.
-Ask how he or she is doing in school and what subjects are most challenging.
+Talk with her every night and every week about homework.
+Ask how she is doing in school and what subjects she finds challenging.

-- Discuss your child’s performance with his/her teacher and/or guidance counselor.
+3. Discuss your child’s performance with his teacher and/or guidance counselor.
 Your child’s teacher and/or guidance counselor are the best sources for information about your child’s scholastic performance.
-Teachers can recommend ways to help your child or point out problem areas.
-Guidance counselors can provide progress reports between reports cards or help set up additional parent-teacher conferences when necessary.
+Your child’s teacher can recommend ways to help your child or point out difficulties he is having.
+His guidance counselor can provide progress reports between reports cards or help set up additional parent-teacher conferences when necessary.

-- Set realistic goals for improvement with your child.
-If your child is currently a C student, then striving for all A’s may not be reasonable.
-Instead, organizing an improvement goal for each subject will help him or her work toward an attainable level for each class.
+4. Set goals for improvement with your child.
+If your child is currently a C student -- then setting a goal of getting all A’s may not be reasonable.
+However, creating an improvement goal for each subject will help her work toward an attainable level for each class.

-- Establish a personalized study plan with your child.
-Your child should keep a schedule of all classes, assignments and key dates.
-As part of that schedule, work on including a specific time for studying, for projects and for extracurricular activities.
-The more comprehensive the schedule, the more efficient your child will be in completing school work and balancing work and play.
+5. Establish a personalized study plan with your child.
+Your child should keep a schedule of all classes, assignments and key dates (e.g., project deadlines, big exams, etc).
+As part of that schedule, he should include specific time for studying, projects and extracurricular activities.
+The more comprehensive the schedule, the more efficient your child will be in completing his homework and the better he’ll do in school.

-- Seek outside help.
-Some children may need additional aid that can’t be provided in school.
-Speak with your child’s educators about tutoring or supplemental education providers to help your child work toward better grades in school.
+6. Seek outside help.
+Some children may need additional attention that can’t be provided in school.
+Speak with your child’s teacher about tutoring or supplemental education providers to help your child work towards better grades in school.

-- Praise your child’s successes.
-Praise your child for what he or she is doing well, whether it’s a specific academic subject or an extracurricular activity.
-Through positive affirmation, your child will feel encouraged to try harder or to embrace failures and successes as outcomes of hard work.
-If your child is not doing well in English, but loves to read, demonstrate the connection between the two.
+7. Praise your child’s successes.
+Praise your child for what she is doing well, whether it’s a specific academic subject or an extracurricular activity.
+If your child is not doing well in English, but loves to read the latest Twilight book, show her the connection between the two.